almostengr/gitcheatsheet/README.md

 # Git Cheat Sheet
 Cheatsheet of commands to use when working with git.
 This is a quick reference for the commands that are most commonly used when working with Git.

+A description of what each command does if executed, is provided under each command.

 ## Commands

 ```bash